easemob/react-native-chat-sdk/examples/token_login_demo/README.md

 _English | [Chinese](./README.zh.md)_

+Update time: 2022-06-16

 # Agora Chat IM React-Native Quick Start

-Update time: 2022-06-10

 Instant messaging connects people wherever they are and allows them to communicate with others in real time.
 The Agora Chat SDK enables you to embed real-time messaging in any app, on any device, anywhere.